sksoumik/programming_notes/README.md

 - For multi-class classification: loss-function: categorical cross entropy (For binary classification: binary cross entropy loss).
 - BERT: Take a pre-trained BERT model, add an untrained dense layer of neurons, train the layer for any downstream task, …

 # Backpropagation

 The backward function contains the backpropagation algorithm, where the goal is to essentially minimize the loss with respect to our weights.
 In other words, the weights need to be updated in such a way that the loss decreases while the neural network is training (well, that is what we hope for).
 All this magic is possible with the gradient descent algorithm.

 # Activation function vs Loss function

-An *Activation function* is a property of the neuron, a function of all the inputs from previous layers and its output, is the input for the next layer.
+An Activation function is a property of the neuron, a function of all the inputs from previous layers and its output, is the input for the next layer.

 If we choose it to be linear, we know the entire network would be linear and would be able to distinguish only linear divisions of the space.

 Thus we want it to be non-linear, the traditional choice of function (tanh / sigmoid) was rather arbitrary, as a way to introduce non-linearity.

 One of the major advancements in deep learning, is using ReLu, that is easier to train and converges faster. but still - from a theoretical perspective, the only point of using it, is to introduce non-linearity.

-On the other hand, a *Loss function*, is the goal of your whole network.
+On the other hand, a Loss function, is the goal of your whole network.

 it encapsulate what your model is trying to achieve, and this concept is more general than just Neural models.

-A *Loss function*, is what you want to minimize, your error.
+A Loss function, is what you want to minimize, your error.
 Say you want to find the best line to fit a bunch of points:

 *D*={(*x*1,*y*1),…,(*x**n*,*y**n*)}
 $$